Embracing the Perspective of Your Wife, Husband or Romantic Partner

 Try out your mate’s manner of seeing, hearing, and feeling the world.
 Doing so increases your flexibility, helping you grow in wisdom and in your ability to get along even better with your husband, wife, or romantic partner.

-These 4 tips will serve you and your mate, whatever your situation, and will be especially helpful if you have been having the kind of difficulties that motivate you to seek out marriage therapy couples counseling in or near St. Cloud and in Central Minnesota.
+These 4 tips will serve you and your mate, whatever your situation.
+They will be especially helpful if you have been having the kind of difficulties that motivate you to seek out relationship counseling as marriage therapy couples counseling.